 Here are caveats for making gift baskets for fun or profit.
 Keep in mind that I am a gift basket industry expert, not an attorney.
 I am unable to advise you on legal matters.

 The following points are generalizations.
 It’s mandatory to learn about legalities from an attorney in your area, especially if gift baskets are your business.
 Search for experts on the topics of business law, small business law, and similar practices.

 1. You can probably add home-baked goods to gift baskets if no money is exchanged between you and the receiver.
-Examples of this are for charity or neighbor.
+Examples of this are making it for charity or a neighbor.

 2. For-sale gift baskets offered to customers include products purchased directly from manufacturers.
 The article, Gift Basket Product, So Easy to Find, uncovers many places to find foods and gifts.
 If you include home-baked products, it is to be made in a commercial kitchen, not your home kitchen.

-3. Home-baked products made in a commercial kitchen for gift baskets must have labeling that identifies the ingredients (FDA rules).
+3. Home-baked products made in a commercial kitchen before adding it to gift baskets must have labeling that identifies the ingredients (FDA rules).

 Commercial kitchens are found in many U.S. states and other countries.
 These are kitchens where chefs, caterers, and bakers prepare edible goods to be transported to restaurants, bakeries, supermarkets, and similar retail outlets.

 Another common commercial kitchen in today’s environment is located in food trucks.
 These mobile kitchens are inspected and approved to sell food wherever they set up shop.

 If you’ve been undercover about making and selling your home-baked goods before placing it in gift baskets, your activities may last, or it may not.
 It only takes one problem to reveal what you could have done right.